MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ## Requirements

+> [!NOTE]
-In this article, "agent" refers to the licensed Remote Assist user; “customer” refers to the unlicensed external user.
+> In this article, "agent" refers to the licensed Remote Assist user; “customer” refers to the unlicensed external user.

 To generate links for one-time calls: